remy/remysharp.com/public/drafts/jsbin-toxic-part-3.md

 The weird thing was that JS Bin still worked.
 It could recall bins and you could use JS Bin, you *just couldn't save* (though, that's kind of a problem...).

-When you're solo parenting, though, there's no support around and there was no way I was going to (or even *could*) abondon the kids to work on solving this issue.
+When you're solo parenting, though, there's no support around and there was no way I was going to (or even *could*) abandon the kids to work on solving this issue.
 I had to suck it up, and trying to focus entirely on the kids and ignore the problem until my wife returned home.
 I did manage to put out a [cry](https://twitter.com/rem/status/581004721785167872) for [help](https://github.com/jsbin/jsbin/issues/2320) which had lots of lovely support, but support doesn't fix fucked disks.

 Though, eventually, a few hours later, I managed to swap in a 400GB disk to the AWS database.
 This solved the issue right away, but the source of the problem was still wide open.